IT failure, too much information in Information Technology

 Let’s change Information Technology to Decision Technology.

 If we can’t rely on information for decisions, let’s stop trying.
-Clearly, in times like these, we would do well with less information and more decisions.

 I would love to hear your thoughts, your successes, and your stories on IT projects you have managed and how you have successfully managed scope, expectation, budget, time, and quality.